kiedtl/roguelike/doc/statuses.md

 - -25% fire resistance.

+## glowing

+You emit light.

+Not exactly the best status to have if you're trying to hide from guards in dark areas.

+## hasted

+You are faster than usual.

+While you have this status, many movement patterns may be harder or outright impossible to use, unfortunately.
+For that reason, it's best to consider sources of this status purely as escape items.
+(In a future release, this status might be removed entirely to mitigate this issue.)

+## held

+Causes all attempts to move to fail with the message "You flail around helplessly."
+Attempting to move will, however, cause the duration of the status to decrease faster.

 ## intimidating

 Sharply reduces all enemies' morale (the ones that can see you), making it much more likely that they'll flee.

+## noisy

+Causes noise to be emit on each turn, regardless if the mob is moving or not.

+Many monsters have this status, allowing you to detect them more easily.

+## open melee

+A status conferred by certain weapons.

+Gives a `melee%` bonus if you are in open space, i.e. there are fewer than 4 walls adjacent to you (including in diagonal directions).

+See also: closed melee.

+## paralyzed

+Causes you to skip your turn.

 ## riposte